IsmaelMekene/diffuser/README.md

 # Planning with Diffusion &nbsp;&nbsp;
-This project is built on the top of the Diffuser [paper [1]](https://arxiv.org/abs/2205.09991) and its [code](https://github.com/jannerm/diffuser/tree/main).
+This project is built on top of the [Diffuser paper](https://arxiv.org/abs/2205.09991) and its [code](https://github.com/jannerm/diffuser/tree/main).

-The original [Diffuser](https://diffusion-planning.github.io/) model developped by generates trajectories by iteratively denoising randomly sampled plans.
+The original [Diffuser](https://diffusion-planning.github.io/) model generates trajectories by iteratively denoising randomly sampled plans.
 The Diffusion is performed on the sequences of states-actions pairs $[s_t,a_t,...,s_T,a_T]$ (*T* denotes the horizon)

-Our first extension is to reduce training and inference time by adapting the model such that  diffusion is only performed on the sequence of future actions $[a_t,...,a_T]$ (to enable the model to handle efficently *image based observations*, and not only state-vector observations).
-Crucially, the current state s_t is given to the model as input, like in conditional diffusion, but diffusion is only performed on the sequences of action.
-Thus, the new input is [a_t,...,a_T,s_t] instead of [a_t,...,a_T,s_t]. (expand to see more details)
+Our first extension is to reduce training and inference time by adapting the model such that  diffusion is performed only on the sequence of future actions $[a_t,...,a_T]$ and only the current state $s_t$ is used to *condition the diffusion process* (to enable the model to handle efficently *image based observations*, and not only state-vector observations) Thus, the new input is [a_t,...,a_T,s_t] instead of [a_t,...,a_T,s_t].

 ## Quickstart